single-spa/single-spa/docs/child-applications.md

 - Each lifecycle function must either return a `Promise` or be an `async function`.
 - If an array of functions is exported (instead of just one function), the functions will be called one-after-the-other, waiting for the resolution of one function's promise before calling the next.
+- If single-spa is [paused](/docs/single-spa-api.md#pause), no lifecycle functions will be called on any child applications.

 ### Lifecycle middleware
 Middleware that helps implement lifecycle functions for specific frameworks, libraries, and applications